errata-c/ez-pool/README.md

 # ez-pool
-Memory pools and object pools for modern c++
+Memory pools and object pools for c++.

+Makes use of a unique allocation strategy to minimize overhead, allow for checking ownership of objects in the pool, and iterating over all the allocated objects.

 ### CMake
 ```cmake